openfin/openfin-example-window-animation/README.md

 ```

-We now need to add some dependencies for the server.
+Now, you need to add some dependencies for the server.
 Using a command-line terminal, navigate to the root directory of your project and run:

 ```
 $ npm install --save express
 ```
-followed by
+followed by:

 ```
 $ npm init
 ```
-which will take you through the steps to create a 'package.json' file to store dependency information and more about your project.
+which will take you through the steps to create a **package.json** file to store dependency information and more about your project.

-If you are unfamiliar with usin NPM for package dependencies read their documentation [here](https://docs.npmjs.com/getting-started/using-a-package.json) .
+If you are unfamiliar with using NPM for package dependencies, you can read their documentation [here](https://docs.npmjs.com/getting-started/using-a-package.json).

 ### 1.3 Run your sever
 Start the express server.
-Still in the terminal type:
+Still in the terminal, type:

 ```
 $ node server
 ```
-You should see a message in the terminal 'Express server listening on port 9070'.
+You should see this message in the terminal: **Express server listening on port 9070**.

 Keep the terminal window open (closing it will close the server).
-Open your web browser at [http://localhost:9070](http://localhost:9070) .
+Open your web browser at [http://localhost:9070](http://localhost:9070).

-You should see your "Hello World" index html page.
+You should see your **Hello World** index html page.

 You now have an ultra-minimal web app ready to packaged up as an OpenFin app.